Mythrayi-M-R/LBM/README.md

-# CFD
+# LBM
-Notes as I learn CFD.
+Notes as I learn the Lattice Boltzmann Method.